juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "I was promised an NQA, what's with all these questions?"
 Al complained with an exaggeratedly scandalized tone.

 "*tsk* You're no fun!
 That's okay, I'll have to cross path with them anyways.
 I'll be the one representing the Cloudstrider Sect in the next Alliance gathering.
-The Sect Master is growing increasingly worried," Marek grumbled while scratching his forehead.
+The Sect Leader is growing increasingly worried," Marek grumbled while scratching his forehead.
 "It ain't my fault that he can't birth a capable heir!
 Honestly, the years of stagnancy has caused malicious rot has set in."

 "Can't you do something about it?"
 Al suggested.